Cannabis security screenings and financial integrity checks

 1. Security screening

-2. Financial integrity checks, including
+2. Financial integrity checks may be conducted, including

 • Their business